Last time I wrote I was going Christmas shopping and now Christmas has been and gone and a new year has begun. Can you believe it?

 I was working last night when the clocks struck midnight and 2017 began, but it was still a surprisingly good start to the year: My manager bought bubbly and we all had a glass when the time came.

 Every year I claim I don’t care.
 New year’s day?
 Just another day innit?
 Really, I’m so excited.
 I love a fresh start.
 I’m a sucker for a new years resolution.
 I love opening up a new calender and starting a new diary.
 I’ve three diaries this year.
 One wonderfully ordinary.
 One beautiful travel journal.
 And the last is a journal of 365 acts of bravery.
 ‘Do one thing every day that scares you’.
 That’s what it says.
 It’s filled with motivational quotes and in the front it says that the challenge is attributed to Eleanor Roosevelt.
 What’s not to love!?

-The journal was a Christmas gift and is the inspiration for my earlier post ‘Fried egg in a bacon sandwich’ and my New Year’s resolution.
+The journal was a Christmas gift and is the inspiration behind my New Year’s resolution.
 I don’t know what this year is going to bring.
 Whatever the year throws at me, I’m going to be more daring.
 Say yes more.
 It’s going to be great.
+I last pledged to be more daring at the start of 2011 and I had the best time.
 This year’s my year for being brave again.

 I’m not sure what I’ve done today that was daring.
 Perhaps my brave act for today is still to come.
 What I can tell you is that the quote in my diary for today is…

 “Behold the turtle.
 He makes progress only when he sticks his neck out.”
 I like it.
 We all ought to stick our necks out a little more often.